 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Science Diet product.

-With five notable exceptions…
+With 6 notable exceptions…

 First, soybean oil is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.